qvdm/PasswordThing/docs/index.md

 alphanumeric password, including special characters, is generated.

 ## Very long press
-A press of longer that 3 seconds on any key will result in the PT rebooting into Serial (Configuration) mode.
+A press of longer that 3 seconds on Generate or Next will result in the PT rebooting into Serial (Configuration) mode.
 See the Configuration section of the manual for details about this mode.
 When button is pressed for 3 seconds, the LED color will change to white.
 When the button is released, the PT will display 'B-Serial' and become unresponsive for up to 4 seconds, after which it will boot into serial mode.

+A press of longer that 3 seconds on Select will result in the PT rebooting into normal (password) mode.
+When button is pressed for 3 seconds, the LED color will change to yellow.
+When the button is released, the PT will display 'Reset' and become unresponsive for up to 4 seconds, after which it will reset.
+If a lock code was configured, the PT will boot into the locked state.

 # LED indicators
 The PT has two indicator LEDs.
 One is a monochrome led, which is only used to